Top Reasons to Visit Vikings Training Camp

 2. Children can test their skills and strength.

-Many of the events will allow you to get up-close and personal with your favorite players at Blakeslee Stadium.
-After cheering them on during a game or practice, line up along the sidelines for a chance to shake their hands.
-The players will be coming in from the field to Myers Field House and dorms before heading to the autograph zone, giving fans plenty of opportunities for fans to take photos with and collect signatures from individual team members.
+Many events held during Vikings Training Camp allow visitors to interact directly with players inside Blakeslee Stadium.
+Following each game or practice, enthusiastic fans line up along the sidelines for a chance to shake hands with team members.
+Players enter Myers Field House and the dorms from the field, before reaching the autograph zone, providing plenty of opportunities for fans to take photos with and collect signatures from individual team members.

-5. You can go shopping, dine at the local eateries and check out the arts scene.
+5. Explore local shopping and restaurants and check out the arts scene.